freenas/freenas-docs/userguide/intro.rst

   environments can be created and deleted using :menuselection:`System --> Boot`.

-- when using a USB stick, it is recommended to use a quality, name brand USB stick as ZFS will quickly reveal errors on cheap, poorly made sticks.
+- use quality, name-brand USB sticks, as ZFS will quickly reveal errors on cheap, poorly-made sticks.

 - for a more reliable boot disk, use two identical devices and select them both during the installation.
 This will create a mirrored boot